Mental Model

 |---|---|

-Section titled “One runtime per client”A client — a frontend, a backend, a worker — has a single ActionRuntime identifying it across every peer it talks to.
-Not one per feature, not one per backend.
-Register your local handlers on it, then connectChannel(...) once per peer (or serveChannel(...) to accept).
-This keeps one identity (and one crypto identity, for secure channels) per client and avoids routing ambiguity.
+Section titled “One runtime per app”Each app — a frontend, a backend, a worker — has one ActionRuntime that represents it to everyone it talks to.
+Not one per feature, not one per server you connect to.
+Register your handlers on it, then call connectChannel(...) once for each peer you dial (or serveChannel(...) to listen).
+One runtime means one identity, and no confusion about where a call should go.

 The three-file shape